bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/access-control-entry.md

 # list permission of &lt;access control entry&gt; : boolean

 For a folder ACE, returns `True` if the ACE grants or denies list permissions.

-# maximum allowed permission of &lt;access control entry&gt; : boolean

-For any ACE, returns `True` if the ACE grants or denies maximum allowed permissions.

 # no propagate inherit of &lt;access control entry&gt; : boolean